 21 Nov The History of Construction

-The construction industry is one of the foundations on which the modern world is built, so it’s not surprising this has always been so.
+The building and construction industry is one of the foundations on which the modern world is built, so it’s not surprising this has always been so.
 The history of construction is not only as old as human civilisation, but even older.

-The earliest forms of construction were merely temporary shelters made by weaving grass or stretching animal skins.
+The earliest forms of building and construction were merely temporary shelters made by weaving grass or stretching animal skins.
 As long ago as 11,000 years, though, more permanent structures were being built in a few areas, and this gradually spread through the ancient world.

 A wide variety of materials were used, depending on what was easily available and what the building was used for.
 In Egypt and Mesopotamia, for instance, clay bricks were favoured, while timber-framed constructions were preferred elsewhere, such as China.